ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 <content is the encapsulated response>
 ~~~

-The same response might then be generated by the Oblivious Relay Resource which
+The same response might then be generated by the oblivious relay resource which
 might change as little as the Date header.
 The client is then able to use the
 HPKE context it created and the nonce from the encapsulated response to
 construct the AEAD key and nonce and decrypt the response.